 For instance, a criminal record can also make it impossible to work when your asylum case is pending.
 Eligibility for employment authorization depends on the crime in question.
 Individuals with serious crimes in their records will not be eligible to work.
 They may also be denied Asylum.

-However, an immigration attorney is the best-placed experts to advise on the best ways of securing work in the US when you have a pending asylum case.
+However, an immigration attorney is the best-placed counselor to advise on efficient ways of securing work in the US when you have a pending asylum case.

 Do I need an EAD to Start Working in the US If My Asylum Application is Granted?